shashankjangra/MotionPhoto2/Shashank_Readme.txt

 python3 --version
 pip3 install -r requirements.txt

+If it does not get installed directly, what we can do is use the commands that I'm going to mention now.:
+# Step 1: Create a virtual environment
+python3 -m venv venv

+# Step 2: Activate it
+source venv/bin/activate

+# Step 3: Install lxml inside it
+pip install lxml

+These commands will create a virtual environment, and this virtual environment will be able to run the task that is required at hand without installing any fancy stuff.

 This is the command to keep the image, video files and generate the live one.

 python3 motionphoto2.py --input-directory Sample